risavkarna/blog/ck6xurofg05f3d9s14lkt2m7g.md

 It's not just maths, even physics gets wow help Einstein's E to the wow over MC squared
 Is wow to the two, but this news never aired
-Maybe since its a con split personality 1 shared
+Maybe since its a con split personality 0 and 1 shared

 Yet it's so uber cool no math lover hates it.